THE BIOMECHANICS OF UPPER BODY TWISTS

 - In Wide-Legged Forward Bend, you can bring your hands to blocks or bend your knees to protect your lower back.

-- If your lower back rounds in Seated Spinal Twist, you can sit on the edge of a block.
+- If your lower back rounds in Half Spinal Twist, you can sit on the edge of a block.
 Alternatively you can keep one leg straight.

 - If you struggle to get your heels to the mat in Squat, you can stay up on the balls of your feet.